 - Append your list.
 If you just have the name and address from a mailer you send out every year, but you don’t have your contacts’ emails, you can use a list appending service to connect those physical addresses with emails, phone number, etc. This is very inexpensive.

 - Buy a list.
 This topic is an article in itself, but if you don’t have any list at all, you can purchase one, either as a one-off buy or via a database subscription.
-At New North, for example, we’re partners with ZoomInfo.
+At New North, for example, our B2B marketing agency partners with ZoomInfo.

 Regardless of how you acquire your list, it’s critical that it matches your target market.
 The tighter the filtering you can do on these contacts, the better your results will be.
 Get started off on the right foot with a solid list of verified contacts or you’re setting yourself up for failure.

 As a final note, it’s likely that you’ll want to include multiple contacts at each account.
 Sure, you may think you know the person who’s making the buying decision – but one of the unique aspects of B2B selling is that the buying is done by groups.
 Targeting the CTO, the CIO, and the office manager gives you more opportunity to connect.

 Now that you have an understanding of who you are reaching, have a list of these contacts, and have a plan for how to go about reaching out to them, it’s time to pull back your spear-throwing-arm and let her fly.

 Remember, though: Even the best-laid plans of mice and men can go awry when you have poor execution.
 Pay attention to the details.
 The first impression goes a long way, and if you start out with an off-the-mark pain point, a shoddily designed email, or a landing page that doesn’t work on mobile, you are shooting yourself in the foot.
 This is something to pull the whole team together for.

 - Have you talked to current clients about their pain points and why they work with you?